 Management Fees.
 We earn management fees based on a percentage of limited partners' capital commitments to, net invested capital or net asset value in, our specialized funds.
 The management fee during the commitment period is often charged on capital commitments and after the commitment period (or a defined anniversary of the fund's initial closing) is typically reduced by a percentage of the management fee for the preceding year or charged on net invested capital.
 In the case of certain funds, we charge management fees on capital commitments, with the management fee increasing during the early years of the fund's term and declining in the later years.
 Management fees for certain funds are discounted based on the amount of the limited partners' commitments, whether the limited partner commits early in the offering period or if the limited partners are investors in our other funds.
-Management fees would be reduced in the event that any monitoring, consulting, investment banking, advisory, transaction, directors' or break-up or similar fees are paid to the fund's general partner, the Manager or any of their affiliates or principals.
+Management fees are paid to the fund's general partner, the Manager or any of their affiliates or principals.